 What is Indocyanine Green Angiography?

-The indocyanine green angiography (ICG angiography) is a clinical test performed by an eye care specialist.
-This test is used to detect any abnormal blood vessels that are present in the choroid.
+The indocyanine green angiography (ICG angiography or choroidal angiography) is a clinical test performed by an eye care specialist.
+This test is used to detect any abnormal blood vessels (abnormal retinal and choroidal vessels) that are present in the choroidal vasculature.
 The choroid is the layer of blood vessels that are under the retina.
 Indocyanine is a harmless green dye.
 It gives off infrared light.
 When the indocyanine is injected into the bloodstream, it travels through the veins to the blood vessels in the eye.
 A video camera that is connected to a computer picks up the infrared light and takes a picture of the blood’s circulation.
-This way the doctor can look for any abnormalities.

 After the test, the dye is removed through the liver.
-This test poses very little risk but, some people may have a mild allergic reaction.
+This test poses very little risk, but some people may have a mild allergic reaction.
 The indocyanine green dye contains iodine and should not be used in patients with iodine allergy or those with kidney failure.

 What Does Indocyanine Green Angiography Treat?